KwatMDPhD/Note/README.md

-Command-line program for working with practical, minimal templates 🍱
+🍱 Command-line program for working with practical, minimal templates.

 `.jl` template makes a `julia` package.